 Arrival in Kathmandu, meet our company representative and transfer to the hotel in Kathmandu.

-Trek around this region will be a life time experiences to see the spectacular mountain views of far western Nepal Himalayas as Saipal (7031m)i, Api, Kanjirowa and Tibet Himalayas as holy Mt.
+Trek around this area will be a lifetime experience to see the spectacular mountain views of far western Nepal Himalayas as Saipal (7031m)I, Api Himal and Tibet Himalayas as sacred Mt.
 Kailash and Gurlamandhata.
-Also one can observe the rare flora and fauna.
-It can be seen the marmots, wolfs, blue sheep, wild horses (kyang), barking deer, musk deer, Himalayan black bear and the snow leopards.
+You can also observe the rare flora and fauna.
+It may be seen that the marmots, wolf, blue sheep, wild horses (kyang), barking deer, musk deer, Himalayan black bear, and the snow leopards.

-This tough but rewarding trek offers the opportunity to meet the friendly villagers of upper Humla.
-While coming back cross Nyalu La pass and the trail re-joins the route in Salli Khola and continue the same way back to Simikot.
+This hard but rewarding trek gives the opportunity to satisfy the friendly villagers of top Humla.
+While coming back cross Nyalu La pass and the trail re-joins the route in Salli Khola and keeps the same way straight back to Simikot.

 Arrival in Kathmandu, meet our company representative and transfer to the hotel in Kathmandu.